-The Choquequirao trek on the Inca trail to Machu Picchu, is a trek over 7 days.
-The Choquequirao Trek to Machu Picchu is for the adventurous trekker.
-We recommend this trek for experienced trekkers or persons in good physical shape, used to hiking long distances on a regular basis.
-Making this historical journey high into the Andes will hold special memories that stay with you the rest of your life.
-Check out our Top 10 Tips for a success and enjoyable Inca trail trek to Machu Picchu.
+The Choquequirao trek on the Inca trail to Machu Picchu is trek over 7 days.
+The Choquequirao trek to Machu Picchu is for the adventurous trekker.
+We recommend this trek for the experienced trekker or person in good good physical shape, used to hiking long distances on a regular basis.
+Trekking this trail shows you the ingenuity of the Inca’s and the Quechua people who made these special and challenging Inca trails.
+Check out our 2018 dates and Top 10 Tips for a successful and enjoyable Inca trail trek to Machu Picchu.
+Read our training information.

-This Inca trail trek to Machu Picchu is a truly amazing.
-We start this trek in Capuliyoc, situated on the edge of the Apurimac Canyon and surrounded by impressive snowcapped peaks.
-We will be a couple of thousand meters lower than Cusco.
+This Inca Trail to Machu Picchu is truly amazing.
+We start this trek in Capuliyoc, situated on the edge of the Apurimac Canyon and surrounded by impressive snow capped peaks. you will be a couple of thousand meters lower than Cusco.

-The positioning of Machu Picchu and the incredible way the Inca’s re enforced the mountain below the city from possible earthquakes, hand carved each structure, managed to cultivate crops, redirect water and positioned the city out of reach of invaders in truly remarkable.
-The journey to Machu Picchu will leave you inspired with true admiration for the incredible Incan people who ran these trials over 500 years ago.
+The Positioning of Machu Picchu and the incredible way the Inca’s re-enforced the mountain below the city from possible earthquakes, hand carved each structure, managed to cultivate crops, redirect water and positioned the city out of reach of invaders is truly remarkable.
+The journey to Machu Picchu will leave you inspired with true admiration for the incredible Quechua people who ran and build these trails over 500 years ago.

-On this Inca Trail you will be off the beaten path hiking over some stunning passes.
-The total distance of the Choquequirao Trek to Machu Picchu is approximately 46.6 miles/ 75 km, departing from Cusco we head west to Capuliyoc which is further out than the Salkantay trek and long way from Ollantaytambo and the start of the traditional Inca trail.
+On this Inca Trail you will be off the beaten path, hiking over some stunning passes.
+The total distance of the Choquequirao trek to Machu Picchu is approximately 46.6 miles/ 75 kilometers.
+Departing Cusco you head west to Capuliyoc which is further out than the Salkantay trek and a long way from Ollantaytambo and the start of the traditional Inca Trail to Machu Picchu.

-The second day of the trek you will arrive at the world famous Choquequirao Archeological site at 3,110m/ 10,120 feet.
-The Choquequirao site is an Incan site in south Peru, similar in structure and architecture to Machu Picchu.
+On the second day of the trek you will arrive at the world famous Choquequirao Archeological site at 3,110m/ 10,120 feet.
+The Choquequirao site is an Incan site in southern Peru, similar in structure and architecture to Machu Picchu.
 The ruins are buildings and terraces at levels above and below Sunch’u Pata, the truncated hill top.

 View Inca Trail to Macchu Picchu in a larger map

-Arrive in Cusco, Peru where you will be picked up from the airport and transferred to comfortable hotel.
+Arrive in Cusco, Peru where you will be picked up from the airport and transferred to a comfortable hotel.
 You are free to do some sight seeing in this unique and magical city.
 After you have settled in at your hotel go out and tour the City of Cusco.
 The afternoon is free to rest, acclimatize, and sight see around Cusco.
-However, we strongly urge you to take it easy, go for a walk and drink plenty of water, as Cusco sits at 3,400m/ 11,152 ft above sea level and you are at high altitude with 30% less oxygen than sea level.
+However, we strongly urge you to take it easy, go for a walk and drink plenty of water, as Cusco sits at 3,400m/ 11,152 feet above sea level and you are at high altitude with 30% less oxygen than sea level.
 You will need to stay well hydrated.

 It is important to spend two night in Cusco before the trek so we recommend our full day private sacred valley tour including: Pisaq remains, Pisaq market, local corn beer brewery, Ollantaytambo remains, Ollantaytambo village and return to Cusco.
 The Pisaq and Ollantaytambo remains are very special experiences in themselves, along with mixing with the culture, this day will live long in the memory.
 This day also gives your body a chance to acclimatize to the lower levels of oxygen.
 After a long way you will return to your hotel in Cusco.
 The day your will start at 8am and finish at 6pm.

-Today we will leave Cusco at 6am after breakfast.
+Today we leave Cusco at 6am after breakfast.
 We will head out in a private van for a 4 hour drive to Capuliyoc, situated on the edge of the Apurimac Canyon and surrounded by impressive snow capped peaks.
 We will then hike down for 2 hours until we arrive at Chikiska where we have lunch.
 Afterwards we continue our hike for 1 more hour to Playa Rosalinas 1,550m/ 5,084 feet, where we will spend the night.
 We will be camping through the whole trek.
-Today’s hike is 7.5 miles/ 12 Kilometers.
+Today’s hike is 7.5 miles/ 12 km.

 We will be departing early in the morning, we ascend to Santa Rosa and to Maranpata where we will have lunch.
 The climb from the river takes about 4 hours and is tough.
 From our lunch spot we can see the remains of Choquequirao.
-Then we have 2 more hours to hike to reach the Choquequirao Archeological site at 3,110m/ 10,120 feet.
+Then we have 2 more hours of hiking to reach the Choquequirao Archeological site at 3,110m/ 10,120 feet.
 We spend the evening there and get to watch the sunset and some condors flying.
-The Distance on today’s hike would 8 miles/ 13 kilometers.
+The distance on the today’s hike will be 8 miles/ 13 km.

-After breakfast it is possible to explore more of the archaeological site of Choquequirao, and have a little rest before lunch.
-In the afternoon we will climb over a ridge and hike to the remains of Pinchinuyoc where we will camp for the night (2 hours of hiking down).
-This is definitely the easiest day of the whole trip.
+After breakfast it is possible to explore more of the Choquequirao Archeological site and have a little rest before lunch.
+In the afternoon we will climb over a ridge and hike to the remains of Pinchinuyoc where we will camp for the night.
+(2 hours of hiking down) This is definately the easiest day of the whole trip.
 We will hike 6.2 miles/ 10 Kilometers today.

-After a delicious breakfast, we hike down hill for 2 hours and arrive at the canyon of the Rio Blanco 1,990m/ 6,527 feet, where we have a rest before starting a difficult climb to our campsite of Maizal.
-The hike will be 3 – 4 hours long and 6.2 miles/ 10 kilometers today.
+After a delicious breakfast, we hike down hill for 2 hours and arrive at the canyon of the Rio Blanco 1,990m/ 6,527 feet where we have a rest before starting a difficult climb up our campsite of Maizal.
+The hike will be 3 – 4 hours long and 6.2 miles/ 10 km

-On this day we walk for 3 hours by the original Inca Trail and through the cloud forest to the Puncuyoc pass then onto Llactapata Inca remains, an Inca site 2,700m/8,907 feet, which is located straight in front of the Citadel of Machu Picchu.
+On this day we walk for 3 hours by the original Inca trail and through the cloud forest to the Puncuyoc pass then onto Llactapata Inca remains, an Inca site 2,700m/8,907 feet, which is located straight in front of the Citadel of Machu Picchu.
 Once there, we enjoy the unique perspective of Machu Picchu from far away.
 Then we hike downhill for 2 hours to the hydroelectric plant where we have lunch.
 We continue to walk to Aguas Calientes through the National Sanctuary of Machu Picchu, enjoying the surroundings of the iconic Machu Picchu and the wall which surrounds the Inca Citadel.
-This is a 11.2 mile/ 18 kilometer hike today.
+This is an 11.2 mile/ 18 km hike today.

 We will have breakfast at 5am and take the first bus to Machu Picchu, just in time for sunrise.
-It will take half an hour to reach the Machu Picchu archeological site, one of the 7 New Wonders of the World and UNESCO World Cultural Heritage site: an unforgettable experience you will never forget.
+It will take half an hour to reach the Machu Picchu archeological site, one of the 7 wonders of the world and UNESCO world cultural Heritage site: an unforgettable experience you will never forget.
 Your guide will expertly direct you through the astounding vestiges and its main streets.
-After the guided tour, you will have some free time to wander around the town squares as well as to do some of the following activities on your own: you can Climb up Huayna Picchu and appreciate the beauty and magnificence of Machu Picchu from there, or Climb Machu Picchu Mountain and appreciate the beauty and magnificence of Machu Picchu from there, walk to the Sun Gate or Inti Punku or visit the new local museum or the hot springs in Aguas Calientes later in the day.
-When you are done in Machu Picchu you can descend to Aguas Calientes, enjoy a leisurely lunch, and at 4:22pm, you will board the train for the return trip to Cusco.
+After the guided tour, you will have some free time to wander around the lost city of the Inca’s and immerse yourself in this magnificent place.
+You can also climb Huayna Picchu and appreciate the beauty and magnificence of Machu Picchu from this mighty summit.
+There is also the option to climb Machu Picchu mountain from there, walk to the sun gate or Inti Punku or visit the new local museum or the hot springs in Aguas Calientes later in the day.
+When you are done in Machu Picchu you can descend to Aguas Calientes, enjoy a leisurely lunch, and at 4:22pm you will board the train for your return trip to Cusco.
 Aiming to be back by 9pm.

-You will be picked you up from your hotel in Cusco depending on your flight time.
+You will be picked up from your hotel in Cusco depending on your flight time.
 Usually 3 hours before your scheduled flight time.
-We will drive you to the airport in order to take your flight for your onward journey.
-There are options to join tours to the Amazon, lake Titicaca and other treasures Peru has on offer.
+We will drive you back to the airport in order to take your flight or onward journey.
+There are options to join a tour to the Amazon, lake Titicaca and other treasures Peru has to offer.

 Ready to go?

-Does this information on the Choquequirao Trek to MACHU PICCHU excite you to take the next step towards achieving your goals in the mountains?
+Does The Choquequirao trek on the Inca trail to Machu Picchu excite you to take the next step towards achieving your goals in the mountains?
 If so, get in touch today.
 We pride ourselves on making sure that our clients have every opportunity to succeed on the mountains, including professional training advice, gear lists and video links on how to pack your bag, and much more.
 We are always available to answer any questions you may have by email, phone or skype, so contact us today!